-(2) Each Standing Committee, with the exception of the Standing Committee on Accountability and Oversight, shall also have three alternates, each of whom may be called upon by the Chair to take the place of an absent Committee Member when the absence of a Committee Member results in a lack of quorum.
+Alternate Members (7) Each Standing Committee with the exception of the Standing Committee on Accountability and Oversight shall have three alternates, each of whom may be called upon by the Chair to take the place of an absent Committee Member when the absence of a Committee Member results in a lack of quorum.
 When called upon by the Chair to participate in Committee business, the alternate shall be entitled to vote on any matter arising during that meeting.
-Alternate Members

-91 (1) At any time, the Assembly may appoint a Special Committee for any purpose or to consider any matter referred to it by the Assembly.
+Special Committees (8) At any time, the Assembly may appoint a Special Committee for any purpose or to consider any matter referred to it by the Assembly.